Azure/azure-sdk-for-js/sdk/avs/arm-avs/README.md

 This package contains an isomorphic SDK (runs both in node.js and in browsers) for AvsClient.

+> Please note, a newer package [@azure/arm-avs](https://www.npmjs.com/package/@azure/arm-avs) is available as of March 2022 While this package will continue to receive critical bug fixes and we strongly encourage you to upgrade.

 ### Currently supported environments

 - [LTS versions of Node.js](https://nodejs.org/about/releases/)
-- Latest versions of Safari, Chrome, Edge and Firefox.
+- Latest versions of Safari, Chrome, Edge, and Firefox.

+See our [support policy](https://github.com/Azure/azure-sdk-for-js/blob/main/SUPPORT.md) for more details.

 ### Prerequisites